Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Virilization of female infants

 When the genitalia are determined to be ambiguous at birth, CAH is one of the leading diagnostic possibilities.
 Evaluation reveals the presence of a uterus, extreme elevation of 17OHP, levels of testosterone approaching or exceeding the male range but low AMH levels.
-The karyotype is that of an ordinary female: 46,XX.
-With this information, the diagnosis of CAH is readily made and female sex confirmed.
+The karyotype is that of an ordinary female: 46, XX.
+With this information, the diagnosis of CAH is readily made and the female sex is confirmed.

 Evaluation of ambiguous genitalia is described in detail elsewhere.
-In most cases it is possible to confirm and assign female sex within 12–36 hours of birth.
-The exception are the rare, completely virilized genetic females (Prader stage 5), who present the most challenging assignment and surgery dilemmas, discussed below.
+In most cases, it is possible to confirm and assign female sex within 12–36 hours of birth.
+The exception is the rare, completely virilized genetic female (Prader stage 5), who presents the most challenging assignment and surgery dilemmas.

-When the degree of ambiguity is obvious, corrective surgery is usually offered and performed.
-As reconstructive surgery on infant genitalia has become a focus of controversy, the issues are described in more detail below.
+When the degree of ambiguity is obvious, corrective surgery is usually offered and performed, but reconstructive surgery on infant genitalia has controversies.

 Reduced fertility

 Testicular adrenal rest tumors

-Infertility observed in adult males with congenital adrenal hyperplasia (CAH) has been associated with testicular adrenal rest tumors (TART) that may originate during childhood.
-TART in prepubertal males with classic CAH could be found during childhood (20%).
+Infertility observed in adult males with classical CAH has been associated with testicular adrenal rest tumors (TART) that may originate during childhood.
+Delayed diagnosis of CAH was associated with a higher risk of developing TART, which may be attributable to poor disease control early in life, emphasizing the need of early detection and management of CAH, and, once CAH is detected, detection and management of TART.
+TART in prepubertal males with classical CAH could be found during childhood (20%).
 Martinez-Aguayo et al. reported differences in markers of gonadal function in a subgroup of patients, especially in those with inadequate control.
 Early glucocorticoid therapy may be beneficial to the reduction of TART.
+Early detection and management of TART in CAH patients is important for preserving testicular function and preventing long-term complications that may impact fertility, To avoid long-term complications in male patients with CAH, regular ultrasound examination of the scrotum is recommended, especially in patients presenting with the most profound phenotypes of CAH and suboptimal endocrine regulation of the condition.
+Subsequently, male subjects with nonclassic CAH rarely present with TARTs, and even though these tumors do not affect fertility and do not require regular ultrasound examination of the scrotum.

 Female fertility

-Women with classic CAH have statistically reduced fertility, especially those with the salt-losing form.
-Live birth rate is 33–50% in simple virilized form of CAH, and 0–10% in most severe salt-wasting form.
-In nonclassic form of CAH the live birth is 63–90%, similar to the age-matched control groups.
+Women with classical CAH have statistically reduced fertility, especially those with the salt-losing form.
+Live birth rate is 33–50% in simple virilized form of CAH and 0–10% in most severe salt-wasting form.
+In the nonclassical form of CAH, the live birth is 63–90%, similar to the age-matched control groups.